Ackle History, Family Crest & Coats of Arms

 Early Origins of the Ackle family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Ackle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ackle research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Ackle History in all our PDF Extended History products and printed products wherever possible.

 Ackle Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ackle include Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.

 Early Notables of the Ackle family (pre 1700)